dlaub3/blog/perl/practical-perl-primer.md

 	return $VERSION;
 }

-1; # for compatability, end with a true value
+1; # for compatibility, end with a true value

 ## End example module Simple.pm
 ```